ccaner37/tech-art-test/README.md

 1. "Pivot"s aren't correctly set.
 Currently all of the pivots left in "Middle" which will break the visuals in different devices.
 Pivots must be set for stretching or preserving it's position correctly.
 2. UI is not dynamic!
 All of the rewards placed manually.
 When I will spawn the rewards procedurally from a script it won't work out.
 So what we will do is; We need to rebuild rewards section with "Content Size Fitter" and "Grid Layout Group" components.
 3. Localization hell: I see some texts aren't in "Auto size" and strecthed for the area they are in.
 They all will be broken when localization feature comes in.

+## 6. Pipeline optimization
+1. Naming convention is very important.
+Adding asset type prefix for example "audio_" then where it's used for "audio_ui" then what it looks/sounds like "audio_ui_success"
+2. "AssetPostprocessor" API for import pipeline.
+For example set "texture type" to "sprite" based on asset path or asset name.
+3. Overriding import settings based on platform (Android, IOS) for best result possible.
+4. Creating plugins for DCC tools such as Blender or Photoshop.

+#### Thanks for your time.